 Purpose of the Scrum Guide

-Scrum is a framework for developing and sustaining complex products This Guide contains the definition of Scrum.
+Scrum is a framework for developing and sustaining complex products.
+This Guide contains the definition of Scrum.
 This definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
 Ken Schwaber and Jeff Sutherland developed Scrum; the Scrum Guide is written and provided by them.
-We stand behind the Scrum Guide.
+Together, they stand behind the Scrum Guide.

 Scrum Overview